mbarkhau/sbk/READMEv2.md

  1. Specify `sheme` (eg. `"3of5"`).
 This means that a total of 5 shares are generated, any 3 of which are enough for recovery.
  2. Optionally specify `kdf-parameters`.
 If not specified, these are determined automatically based on the available memory and processing resources.
- 3. The `parameters` are a 4-byte encoding of the `scheme`, the `kdf-parameters` and some other values which are later needed to generate the wallet seed.
+ 3. The `parameters` are a 4 byte encoding of values that are required for later recovery.
+This includes values such as the `threshold`, the `kdf-parameters` and a version number.
- 4. The `raw_salt` is a random 12-byte value.
+ 4. The `raw_salt` is a random 12 byte value.
  5. The `salt` is a concatenation of the `parameters` and the `raw_salt`.
-They are kept together because both are always needed and this way there is thing less to keep track of.
+This is done so that there is one less thing to keep track of and input; since both of them are always needed it make sense to keep them together as one.
 You should write down the `salt` and keep it safe, similarly to how you would treat a typical wallet seed.
- 6. The `brainkey` is a random 8-byte value that you should memorize.
+ 6. The `brainkey` is a random 8 byte value that you should memorize.
  7. The `shares` are generated by concatenating the `raw_salt` and `brainkey`, which is then split using Shamir's Secret Sharing.
 Each share is then also prefixed with the `parameters`.
 You should keep shares in separate locations and they should be accessible only to you or to people you trust.

 For those keeping track, the total entropy used to generate the wallet seed is `12 + 8 == 16 bytes == 160 bits`.
-The 4-bytes of the `parameters` are not counted as they are not random.
+The 4 bytes of the `parameters` are not counted as they are somewhat predictable.

 ### Key Recovery